FAQ Meningococcal Disease

 Adverse reactions are mild and infrequent, consisting primarily of redness and swelling at the site of the injection lasting up to two days.
 Vaccination should be deferred during any acute illness.
 The vaccine should not be administered to pregnant women or individuals sensitive to any components of the vaccine.

 Thank you for your attention to this important matter.
 I hope your son or daughter has a safe and healthy experience at UNH.

 Meningococcal disease is a rare, but potentially fatal, bacterial infection, and most commonly leads to meningitis, an inflammation of the membranes surrounding the brain and spinal cord, or meningococcal septicemia, an infection of the blood.

 Meningococcal disease is caused by Neisseria meningitidis, a leading cause of bacterial meningitis in older children and young adults in the United States.
 There are five types of bacteria (or serogroups) for meningococcal disease that circulate worldwide: A, B, C, Y, and W-135.
-Evidence shows approximately 70 to 80 percent of cases in the college age group are caused by serogroup C, Y, or W-135, which are potentially vaccine-preventable.

 How serious is meningococcal disease?